lukes/nanook/README.md

 ## All commands

+Below is a quick reference list of commands.
+See the [full Nanook documentation](https://lukes.github.io/nanook/1.0.0/) for a searchable detailed description of every class and method, what the arguments mean, and example responses (Tip: expand the "**Nanook** < Object" item in the sidebar).

 ### Wallets

 See the [full documentation for Nanook::Wallet](https://lukes.github.io/nanook/1.0.0/classes/Nanook/Wallet.html) for a detailed description of each method and example responses.